Ellior2/Ellior2.github.io/_posts/2016-11-28-Protein-Digestion.md

 18) Incubated samples overnight.

-19) Evaporated samples at 4C in the Genome Sciences speed vac starting at 9AM.
+19) Evaporated samples at 4C in the Genome Sciences speed vac (took about 10 hours).